katherineyevsukov/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+Functional components are really just JS functions that can take in props as an argument and return a react element.
+Stateful components implement stateful logic and make updates to state.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?